aeternity/ae_mdw/README.md

 Its configuration file is found at `docker/aeternity.yaml`.
 Under `fork_management` key, the `network_id` options are: `ae_mainnet` and `ae_uat` (testnet).

+If you are running your own build, on dev environment, with `docker-compose-dev.yml` the `docker/aeternity.yaml` is copied when the container is started and it is used as a node configuration file.

+For docker hub images, you can create a volume to copy your local `/home/aeternity/aeternity.yaml` by uncommenting it on `docker-compose.yml`.

 You may also redefine other Aeternity node configurations.
-The `aeternity.yaml` is copied when the container is started and is used as a node configuration file.
 More information regarding configuration can be found [here](https://docs.aeternity.io/en/stable/configuration/)

 ### Docker setup for local dev